 Mosquitoes are extremely widespread throughout central and southern Finland in late June and July, especially near open water, and in the evening just around dusk.
 Some people may develop an unpleasant allergic reaction to mosquito bites.

 In the autumn hikers may find elk lice in their hair or on their clothing during or after a day in the forest.
 These small creatures are a little unpleasant, but harmless.

-Use of insect repellents and insecticides in nature conservation areas
+Use of insect repellents and insecticides in protected areas

 Tick-borne diseases and how to protect yourself from tick bites

 Many think that ticks trouble us only in midsummer, but ticks wake up as soon as the soil has thawed, and they are active all the way to late autumn.
 However, you should not restrict outdoor activities in fear of ticks, as the health benefits of being out in nature and outdoor activities are much more significant than the risks caused by ticks.
 Below you fill find information on how to protect yourself from ticks and what to do if a tick should bite you.

 The best way to prevent diseases spread by ticks is to ensure that ticks do not have access to your skin.
 When you are moving in outdoor areas with particularly large numbers of ticks, such as in archipelago forests and in meadows outside of trails, you should wear clothes with long sleeves and legs.